All blog posts

 Yes, I have that feeling.
 Another thing we do that I find very special is that we organize a Hub Talk every so often.
 Then we will invite a speaker.
 Here in Belgium, for example, I am thinking of Bashir Abdi.
 Writers, people in the fashion world, even once The Monk Who Wears Heels.
 Those are those moments outside of work, but those people often have such charisma or are in such a special way in life that we also learn from them.

-Leading technology company HubSpot not only provides thousands of companies with an excellent CRM system, but also their own hundreds of employees with an excellent office experience.
-Jo Jacobs, office manager, tells us how they are competing in Dublin in a war on talent with LinkedIn, Facebook and even TikTok and about their monthly massages at the office.
+Leading technology company HubSpot not only provides thousands of companies with an excellent CRM system, but also provides hundreds of their own employees with an excellent office experience.
+Office manager Jo Jacobs joins us to talk about how they're competing in a war for talent in Dublin with LinkedIn, Facebook, and even TikTok, and about their monthly office massages.

 So you're office manager at HubSpot, can you take us through a day in the life?

-I actually started as an office manager at PieSync in 2017 and because PieSync has developed an interesting software for Hubspot, Hubspot took us over, including me as office manager.
-My role in that hasn't changed that much.
-I continued to take care of the office, the people, make sure there is food and drinks.
-Also making sure that we can organize things from time to time.
+I actually started as an office manager at PieSync in 2017, and because PieSync developed software that was interesting for Hubspot, Hubspot acquired us, including me as office manager.
+My role hasn't changed much.
+I continued to manage the office, the staff, make sure there's food and drinks.
+I also ensure we can organize things on time.
 That's my role here in Ghent.
-What I also do is contact with suppliers and local official bodies.
+I also maintain contact with suppliers and local government agencies.

 I am also part of HubSpot Culture.
 This is a department within HubSpot where we work with a team of six people worldwide to ensure that the HubSpot culture remains alive within the local offices.

-Seems like a very variable job to me, probably no two days will look the same.
-Your head office is in Dublin.
-Everyone knows that's the epicenter for big tech companies like Google and Facebook.
-What is that relationship like with the office here in Ghent?
+It seems like a very varied job; probably no two days are the same.
+Your headquarters are in Dublin.
+Everyone knows that's the epicenter for major tech companies like Google and Facebook.
+How is that relationship with the office here in Ghent?

 That's a good question!
 In Dublin, HubSpot really has to compete with those big companies.
-In Ghent, not many people know us.
-So in terms of competition, we don't have any problems with that.
-We are reaping the benefits of the culture in Dublin where they really have to come out of the closet to attract people.
-We are doing this in a boiled way - but I think we are doing our very best.
-In Dublin there is an incredible amount: a rooftop terrace, non-stop kitchen, a hairdresser, people can bring their laundry, ..
-They also work there with more than a thousand employees – that's a big difference.
-We work with a good 34 employees at the moment.
-Of which - this is a big difference - in percentage terms we in Ghent with the largest population in office are people.
+Not many people know us in Ghent, so we don't face any competition.
+We do benefit somewhat from the Dublin culture, where they really have to go out of their way to attract people.
+We're approaching it in a more conservative way, but I think we're doing our very best.
+In Dublin, there's so much to offer: a rooftop terrace, a non-stop kitchen, a hairdresser, people can bring in their laundry, etc. They also have over a thousand employees there—that's a big difference.
+We currently have a good 34 employees.
+Of which—that's a big difference—we, in percentage terms, have the largest office population in Ghent.

 In Dublin, they have a larger area with regions where people work remotely and are also allowed to organize things remotely, which means that more than half of us work in the office.